ClickHouse® and different filesystems

 • system goes to 99% io kernel under load sometimes.

-• we have XFS, sometimes clickhouse goes to “sleep” because XFS daemon is doing smth unknown
+• we have XFS, sometimes ClickHouse goes to “sleep” because XFS daemon is doing smth unknown

 Maybe the above problem can be workaround by some tuning/settings, but so far we do not have a working and confirmed way to do this.